sde-mull/Born2beroot/Debian_Concepts.md

 ## What is CentOS?

-  1. CentOs was released in 2004 and has been an open-source software.
-It is an enterprise-class Linux
+  -> CentOs was released in 2004 and has been an open-source software.
+It is an enterprise-class Linux distribution supported by the red hat community.
+It is considered to be the replica of red hat enterprise Linux (RHEL) and is commonly used in IT world on a large scale.
+  -> Being similar to RHEL, it allows you to develop in a more dominant and the best Linux distribution.
+CentOS is the **most popular** distribution when it comes to server environments.
+  -> Due to RHEL support, CentOs ensures enterprise-level security, thus making it safe for users.
+It is highly customizable and stable.

+## Features of CentOS

+  1. It comes with many security
 ## Diference between CentOS and Debian

 -> CentOS vs Debian are two flavors of linux operating systems.
 CentOS is a linux distribution.
 It is free and open source.
 It is enterprise-claass-industries can use meaning for server building.